How Much Does It Cost To Maintain An App?

 You should have a Miscellaneous budget of about $5,000-$10,000

 Want to plan everything accordingly?
+Or perhaps experiencing trouble with your mobile app marketing?
 Feel free to get in touch with us.
-A quick consultation would go a long way toward boosting your app’s potential.
+A quick consultation would go a long way towards boosting your app’s potential.